ceciliestilling/CDS_VIS/self-assigned_project/README.md

 #### The results are really bad.
 This might be because the dataset is not balanced.
 It could also be that one should not judge a movie by its poster!

 ## Usage (reproducing results)
-To run this script through terminal write: python3 Also see requirements.txt
+To run the downloader script through terminal write: python3 src/cds_vis_proj_downloader.py To run the subfolder script through terminal write: python3 src/cds_vis_proj_subfolders_div.py To run the analysis script through terminal write: python3 src/cds_vis_proj_analysis.py Also see requirements.txt